Where to Stay in Baguio

 Best for: Business travelers, first-time visitors, anyone who values predictability

-Book direct or through a major OTA for best rates; these properties also offer loyalty points that can compound quickly if you visit Baguio regularly.
+Compare prices online or through a major OTA for best rates.
+These properties also offer loyalty points that can compound quickly if you visit Baguio regularly.

 Serviced Apartments & Residences